Is it Sense or Sence? What Is The Correct Spelling

 Does sense refer to the five sensory organs?

-Yes, when the word sense is used a noun that means any one of the five sensory organs (sight, hear, smell, touch and taste).
+Yes, where sense is applied as a noun, it refers to any one of the five sensory organs (sight, hear, smell, touch and taste).

 Search